 I don’t want to trivialize how hard life can be and the need at times to adjust to the cards life deals us.
 I remember a season of my childhood when my dad was working three jobs to try to hold onto the life he’d built up for us.

 The whole idea of the Protestant work ethic, which America was supposedly built on, has been on my mind recently.
 The tagline of our blog is “Our quest to work less, live more, and travel the world as a family.”
-I’m writing a book and have the same line as the book’s subtitle.
+My book, unWorking: Lifestyle Design in the

 What’s my problem with work?

 It’s not that I have a problem with work.
 In fact, I rather enjoy working.
-I get satisfaction out of a job well done and the work that I do and it brings real meaning to my leisure.
-I’m just not sure what we call an ”ethic” — the Protestant or American work ethic — is an ethic at all.
+I get satisfaction out of my work and it brings real meaning to my leisure.
+I’m just not sure what we call an “ethic” — the Protestant or American work ethic — is an ethic at all.

 I can hear the chorus now.
 “How can providing for your family not be an ethic?
 How can you not place value on that?
 How can you not champion that?”

 First, let’s clarify what providing for one’s family means.
 Are we talking about basic needs?
 Food.
 Shelter.
 Clothing.
 Medical care.
 I champion parents who do whatever it takes to provide these things for their kids.
 Trust me, I’m a dad… I get the desire to give everything to your kids.
 But it doesn’t take long for “providing for my kids” to slide into second cars and second mortgages.
 Soon, the late model Ford just isn’t good enough and it’s time for a new car.
 Soon, the neighborhood you’re living in isn’t nice enough and the house isn’t big enough either.